felixhus/stromhausfall/docs/support.rst

 Support
 =======

-To get the code of the project go to the |github-icon| `Github page`_ of Stromhausfall.
+To get the code of the project go to the |github-icon| `Github page`_ of WattWerkstatt.

 If you have questions or feedback you can either